bloominstituteoftechnology/web-module-project-lifecycle/README.md

 Follow these steps for completing your project.

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into main (student's Repository). **Please don't merge your own pull request**
+- [x] Submit a Pull-Request to merge <firstName-lastName> Branch into main (student's Repository). **Please don't merge your own pull request**
-- [ ] From the home page of your repo, make sure you have your branch selected
+- [x] From the home page of your repo, make sure you have your branch selected
-- [ ] Copy the URL and paste it into Canvas
+- [x] Copy the URL and paste it into Canvas

 ### Task 2: Minimum Viable Product

-- [ ] Fetch data from the Github API for a Github user
+- [x] Fetch data from the Github API for a Github user
-- [ ] Display the user data on the DOM
+- [x] Display the user data on the DOM
-- [ ] Use class components when you need to hold any state or use any lifecycle methods
+- [x] Use class components when you need to hold any state or use any lifecycle methods

 #### Planning your App

 This is an important step for any project you will be working on.

-You will want to plan out what data you will need, which component will manage that data via state, what functions you may need to update that state, and where you need to pass the data to render it to the DOM.
+- You will want to plan out what data you will need, - - which component will manage that data via state,
+- what functions you may need to update that state,
+- and where you need to pass the data to render it to the DOM.

 I love to use pen and paper or a whiteboard for this.
 The visuals can help a lot when you're deep into your code.
 After I finish that, I will write out a list of steps that I think it will take to build the app.
 This gives me a starting point, and direction as I proceed.
 This list always changes a bit as you are building, but it should give you a good flow and some good anchor points.

 Also, since you have used the Github API before, you know some of the gotchas.
 Make sure to plan and watch for those.